Evaniee/CwaMarking/README.md

 # CwaMarking

-A script and Excel macro to help speed up marking for CWA courses.
+A script to help speed up marking for CWA courses.
+Built for compatibility with **Feedback.xlsm**

 ## Before Marking
 - Place the **Feedback.xlsm** **script.py** and **script.bat** files in the directory of your students marked work